-With the advent of big box stores also came the arrival of homogenization.
+With the advent of big box stores also came the arrival of homogenisation.
 That’s changing.
-Today, even retail giant Walmart, which uses a “store of the community” approach, recognizes the importance of addressing the unique culture and lifestyle differences of its diverse communities.
+Today, even retail giant Walmart, which uses a “store of the community” approach, recognises the importance of addressing the unique culture and lifestyle differences of its diverse communities.
 That’s where having an all-encompassing workforce with cultural insights into local markets can help businesses find product and marketing opportunities while advising on staffing, customer service ideas and more.

-Despite all these findings, many companies still aren’t prioritizing diversity.
+Despite all these findings, many companies still aren’t prioritising diversity.
 One survey found that 41% of hiring managers say they’re “too busy.”
 While building a diverse group doesn’t happen overnight, companies who are making the extra effort are reaping the benefits.

 How to get started with diversity and inclusion

 Whether you have an established business or are just beginning to build a team, here are some diversity and inclusion best practices:

 One solution to combat discrimination is via the practice of blind hiring.
 In other words, removing job seekers’ ethnicity, gender, age and other attributes during the application process.
 The idea’s not new.
 One well-known example is the Toronto Symphony Orchestra in 1970, which was primarily male and white.
 To diversify, they started hiding the identity of those auditioning using partitions.
 When the sole consideration is talent, the result was a 30% increase in female musicians.